-There are more and more Spanish speaking clients enrolling into drug and alcohol rehabilitation centers every day needing help.
-Because Spanish is such a common language in this country, many drug rehab programs are prepared to deliver treatment services to Spanish speaking individuals.
-Additionally, many counselors and therapists make it a point to learn the language so as to be able to provide the treatment and therapy needed for Spanish speaking individuals.
+There are more and more Spanish speaking clients enrolling into substance abuse treatment centers every day needing help.
+Because Spanish is such a common language in this country, many drug rehabilitation programs are prepared to deliver treatment services to Spanish speaking people.
+Additionally, many treatment professionals make it a point to learn the language so as to be able to provide the support and therapy needed for Spanish speaking clients.

 Self payment drug and alcohol rehabilitation programs are an excellent alternative to other types of treatment programs i.e. private medical insurance and state funded facilities.
 Individuals who are able to attend self payment programs pay for their entire rehab process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
 It just means that self payment is their primary method of covering the cost of their drug treatment program.
 In order to learn more about self payment at a specific program, make contact with a drug or alcohol rehabilitation facility and ask about their payment options.
 It is a good idea to contact several programs so that you have a comparison of your choices with regards to treatment options and payment methods.